ixdat/ixdat/TOOLS.rst

 sphinx
 ......
-**sphinx** is used to generate the beautiful documentation on https://ixdat.readthedocs.io from ReStructuredTex and ixdat source code.
+**sphinx** is used to generate the beautiful documentation on https://ixdat.readthedocs.io from ReStructuredText and ixdat source code.
 To set it up just install sphinx, if you haven't already.
 In your terminal or Anaconda prompt, type::

   $ pip install sphinx